 She is a leading voice on some of the most controversial and important issues in sports.
 Her USA Today column in April 2002 on Augusta National Golf Club triggered the national debate on the club’s lack of female members.
 In December 2002, Sports Illustrated’s Golf Plus section named her one of golf’s 12 heroes of the year.
 In August 2012, Brennan broke the news that Augusta National was admitting its first two women members.
 She also broke the story of the pairs figure skating scandal at the 2002 Salt Lake City Olympics and the Russian judging scandal at the 2014 Sochi Games.

 Brennan earned undergraduate and master’s degrees in journalism from Northwestern University.
 She is a member of the Ohio Women’s Hall of Fame, Northwestern’s Medill School of Journalism Hall of Achievement, Northwestern’s Athletic Hall of Fame and the Washington, D.C.
 Sports Hall of Fame.
-She has received honorary degrees from Tiffin (Ohio) University and the University of Toledo and is a member of Northwestern’s Board of Trustees and a national trustee at the University of Toledo.
+She has received honorary degrees from Tiffin (Ohio) University and the University of Toledo.
+She is a member of Northwestern’s Board of Trustees and a national trustee at the University of Toledo.

 Among Brennan’s honors, she was named the 1993 Capital Press Women’s “Woman of Achievement;” named the University of North Carolina’s 2002 Reed Sarratt Distinguished Lecturer; won the U.S. Sports Academy’s Ronald Reagan Award in 2002; won the Jake Wade Award from the College Sports Information Directors of America in 2003; won AWSM’s Pioneer Award in 2004 and Service Award in 2016; was named Woman of the Year by WISE (Women in Sports and Events) in 2005; received the inaugural Women’s Sports Foundation Billie Award for journalism in 2006; won Chi Omega’s 2006 Woman of Achievement Award; won the 2006 Northwestern University Alumnae Award; won Northwestern University’s Alumni Service Award in 2007; received Yale University’s Kiphuth Medal in 2013 and was named the 2013 Ralph McGill Lecturer at the University of Georgia.

 Both the NCAA and the Women’s Sports Foundation honored her in celebrations for the 40th anniversary of Title IX in 2012.